Necrotizing enterocolitis (NEC) is the death of tissue in the intestine. It occurs most often in premature or sick babies.

-This disorder usually develops in an infant that is already ill or premature, and most often develops while the infant is still in the hospital.
+Necrotizing enterocolitis occurs when the lining of the intestinal wall dies.
+This problem nearly always develops in an infant who is ill or premature.
+It is likely to occur while the infant is still in the hospital.

 - Premature infants

 - Infants who are fed formula rather than human milk.
 (Human milk contains growth factors, antibodies and immune cells which may help prevent the problem.)

 - Infants in a nursery where an outbreak has occurred

 - Infants who have received blood exchange transfusions or have been seriously ill